ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

         echo "source /opt/ros/{DISTRO}/setup.bash" >> ~/.bashrc

-     To undo this, locate your system’s shell startup script and remove the appended source command.
+     To undo this, locate your system's shell startup script and remove the appended source command.

    .. group-tab:: macOS